Fe-Edwards/FAC-planning-copy/README.md

 Make a list of all the elements and interactions required to recreate what you see in your browser window.

 ### Step 3: Put the list into a sequential order
 Imagine you are building it from scratch.
 Put your list of elements and interactions into a sensible task list from start to finish.
 Think carefully about the sequence.
+For example, a ball cannot move until it has been created.

 ## As a group